hcl14/toy_semi_supervised_ner/README.md

 ## Output

 There is no need to export toy model in `train.py`, as it creates limited vocabulary matrix from the dataset.
-You can train it in the python shell and play a bit by feeding different sentences to it:
+The quality is of course very low, but this idea of context capturing can be used as a part for something bigger.
+You can train it in the python shell and play a bit by evaluating different sentences:

 `$python3 -i train.py`